benobee/scrollmap/README.md

 can get the item and index of the array as arguments

 **EXAMPLE**

 	Scrollmap.trigger({
 		target: ".boxes",
 		surfaceVisible: 0.2
 	}, (element) => {

-		//define the array of the elements to sequence

 		const array = element.querySelectorAll(".box");

-		//use the sequence method to define, interval and callback
-		//function.

 		Scrollmap.sequence(array, {
 			interval: 5,